-If you are trying to gain an understanding of your awning options and how much it is going to cost, size plays an important part.
+If you are wondering: ‘What size patio awning do I need and how much it is going to cost?’, then look no further!
+In this guide we’ll explain everything you need to know about awning sizes.
+Size plays an important part.
 Width and projection are the main factors to consider, and finding your approximate measurements is simple.

 This refers to the length of the wall-mounted bar.
 To get a rough idea of width, use a tape measure in a horizontal line across the wall.
 Measure straight across any gutters as if they weren’t there; brackets are available to sit the awning in front of them.